Find a local pick your own farm here!

 Brazoria County

 11875 County Road 190, Alvin, TX 77511.
 Phone: (281) 585-3531.
 Email: frobergsfarm@frobergsfarm.com.
-Open: starting in January and going through May from 8 am to 5 pm; 7 days a week, weather permitting so check the website or call before coming out.
+Open: starting in January and going through May from 8 am to 5 pm; 7 days a week, weather permitting so check the website or call before coming out, strawberries are typically from February to May.
 Directions: click here for a map and directions.
 We ask that everyone read to our rules before going to the fields to pick for the safety of you and others.
 You must pick in a Froberg Bucket no outside containers are allowed.
 The buckets must be purchased for $1.25 CASH before you go pick.
 The buckets are reusable.
-In 2021, Strawberries are $3.00 per pound.
+In 2021, Strawberries were $3.00 per pound.
 Payment: Cash, credit, debit, lone star or check.
 After you go out and pick the strawberries you come in and we weigh them and place the price on the bucket.
 Entry is $2 per person ages 2+.
 Buckets are $1.25 each, they are yours to keep and reuse each time you visit.
 Please be sure to bring it back each time you come so you don't have to buy a new one.
 Berry Fun Land (our playground) and the photo area is also included with entry.
 Check their website for picking days.
 Our Store and Bakery are open everyday 8 am to 6 pm and is fully stocked.
 Froberg Vegetable & Fruit Farm Facebook page.
 Pick Your Own Citrus, Citrus picking will start in early November, on weekends only (weather permitting), We will have Satsuma's, Texas Naval Oranges, Tangelo's, Grapefruit, Sweet Kumquats, Meyer Lemons.
 Citrus Picking every Saturday and Sunday (weather permitting) from 9 am to 3:30 pm.
 Must take a hayride to the Citrus Fields.
+We offer a Corn Maze, and Outdoor Pumpkin Patch (October only) and Fall Festival with fun activities for the kids.
+Corn Maze and Pumpkin Patch will be open daily, all other activities are only open on the weekend. (weather permitting.)
+When planning any outdoor activity it is best to call before you visit the farm!
+Be sure to check out the “Fall Festival” page for more details.

 Comments from a visitor on March 28, 2011: "My 4-year-old daughter and I went strawberry picking at Froberg's this weekend.
 It was our first time there.
 I was apprehensive when we arrived, because the parking lot was packed and I could see that there were a lot of people out in the field picking strawberries.
 I was worried that it might be picked over, especially because we were there on a Sunday so I figured Saturday had been busy too.
 It turned out to be awesome though.
 We ended up going out in the part of the field that was furthest away from the store, and I don't think anyone had been there all season.
 The plants were completely covered with red, ripe, beautiful strawberries.
 I highly recommend Froberg's, and will definitely be back!"